cs-4241-2023/a3-persistence/README.md

 I receaved a 100% in all four lighthouse tests required for this assignment (Image attached).
 Initially the accesibility score was 89%, therefore I changed the background and foreground colour, and had to add the id to the input tags so it associates with the correct label.
 And the initial SEO score was 78%, therefore I looked at all the recomendations lighthouse provides , and added the meta name="viewport" tag.
 Not really a challenge, however to meet some requierments to acheave 100%, I had to change some colour schemes that did not match with my personal prefferance and idiation for the app.

-(10 points) Implement OAuth authentication, perhaps with a library like passport.js.
-You must either use Github authenticaion or provide a username/password to access a dummy account.
-Course staff cannot be expected, for example, to have a personal Facebook, Google, or Twitter account to use when grading this assignment.
-Please contact the course staff if you have any questions about this.
-THIS IS THE HARDEST ACHEIVEMENT OFFERED IN WEBWARE.
-You have been warned!
-(5 points) Instead of Glitch, host your site on a different service like Heroku or Digital Ocean.
-Make sure to describe this a bit in your README.
-What was better about using the service you chose as compared to Glitch?
-What (if anything) was worse?

 ### Design/Evaluation Achievements
 - **Design Achievement 1**: